funRiceGenes/funRiceGenes.github.io/_posts/OS/P/2015-01-20-OsPKS1~YY2~OsLAP6.md

     + Expression of YY2 mRNA was confined to the tapetal cells
     + Two cDNAs (YY1 and YY2), representing genes that are specifically expressed in anthers at the uninucleate microspore stage, were isolated and characterized
     + We identified a rice mutant oslap6 with complete male sterile phenotype caused by defects in pollen exine formation
+    + Cytological observations revealed that abnormal bacula deposition and ubisch body structures for sexine formation led to pollen rupture in ospks1
+    + The expression analysis showed that the OsPKS1 was highly expressed in tapetal cells and anther locules from stage 9 to stage 11 during anther development in rice
+    + The OsPKS1 knockout mutants obtained by Crispr-Cas9-mediated editing exhibited a complete male sterile phenotype

 * **Connection**
     + __OsPKS1~YY2~OsLAP6__, __YY1~OsLTPc2~LTPL45__, [Isolation and characterization of two cDNA clones for mRNAs that are abundantly expressed in immature anthers of rice Oryza sativa L.](http://www.ncbi.nlm.nih.gov/pubmed?term=Isolation and characterization of two cDNA clones for mRNAs that are abundantly expressed in immature anthers of rice Oryza sativa L.%5BTitle%5D), Two cDNAs (YY1 and YY2), representing genes that are specifically expressed in anthers at the uninucleate microspore stage, were isolated and characterized